icaroMendes777/icaroMendes777/README.md

 <h1 align="center">Hi! 👋, I'm Icaro de Almeida Mendes</h1>
 <h3 align="center">Web developer from Brazil 🇧🇷</h3>

 <p>Here you can find my public repositories, most of them are study projects.
-I've been running more private (commercial) projects nowadays, so you may not be able to see all the action going on.</p>
+I've been running more private (commercial) projects nowadays, so you may not be able to see all the action going on.
+But feel welcome to have a look around.</p>

 <h3 align="left">Contact me by: icaroamendes@gmail.com</h3>
 <p align="left">